Learn Oneida

 Reciprocal

-We can go even further and add yet another prefix to a root word to make the root word apply between two subjects "in each direction".
+You can go even further and add yet another prefix to a word to make the word apply between two subjects "in each direction".
 In English, an example of this is "Someone and I like each other".
 The term for this is "reciprocal".

 So the result is: teyakyatatnú·wehse̲ʔ.